Hardikjain101/Analysis-of-Myntra-Apparel/README.md

-# Myntra Sales Analysis Project
+# Myntra Sales Analysis Project  - EXCEL

 This project demonstrates data cleaning, preparation, analysis, and retrieval techniques on Myntra's sales dataset using **Microsoft Excel**.
 The goal is to derive actionable insights, streamline data, and showcase advanced Excel functionalities to solve real-world business problems.